jaysylvester/citizen/README.md

 ### Session Variables

 If sessions are enabled, citizen creates an object called `CTZN.sessions` to store session information.
-You should avoid accessing this object directly and use `params.session` instead (or simply `session` within the view), which automatically references the current user's session.
+Don't access this object directly; use `params.session` instead (or simply `session` within the view).
+These local scopes reference the current user's session.

 By default, the session has two properties: `id` and `expires`.
 The session ID is also sent to the client as a cookie called `ctzn_session_id`.